geoffgraham/GeoffGraham/wp-content/plugins/white-label-cms/readme.txt

 == Changelog ==

+= 1.5.9 =
+Minor changes

+= 1.5.8 =
+Fixed minor bugs

+= 1.5.7 =
+Fixed issue with importer

+= 1.5.6 =
+Fixed bug with dashboard panels in wp-admin

+= 1.5.5 =
+WordPress v4.4.1 Compatibility

 = 1.5.4 =
 Fixed conflict with WP Mandrill plugin
-Added option to hide the activity panel in the dashbaord Renamed Right Now widget to At a Glance
+Added option to hide the activity panel in the dashboard Renamed Right Now widget to At a Glance

 = 1.5.3 =
 Security release.
 Better use of WordPress nonces and enhanced validation on import functionality.
 Disclosed by g0blin.

 = 1.5.2 =
-Login Logo width fixed for version wordpress 3.8 fixed 16px logo in admin bar on front end
+Login Logo width fixed for version WordPress 3.8 fixed 16px logo in admin bar on front end
 Fixed advert on wlcms advert on the settings page Fixed Dashboard logo not appear on dashboard for WP 3.8